 \end{rem}

-Let us turn now to the last rule scheme.
-The invertible rules of the calculus (the $\bigwedge$ and $\bigvee$ rules and rules $\nabla$-r and $\Delta$-l) are strong enough to reduce any valid sequent $\phi\Rightarrow\psi$ to a set of sequents in a \emph{reduced form} by a backwards application of the rules.
+\paragraph{(3) $\nabla\Delta$ rule.} Let us turn now to introducing the last rule scheme.
+Observe that the invertible rules of the calculus (the $\bigwedge$ and $\bigvee$ rules and rules $\nabla$-r and $\Delta$-l) are strong enough to reduce any valid sequent $\phi\Rightarrow\psi$ to a set of sequents in a \emph{reduced form} by a backwards application of the rules.
 A sequent is \emph{reduced} if it is of the form